-- What is the scope of PACTA in terms of economic activities & financial assets? - What are the required inputs of the methodology (for climate data, financial assets and climate scenarios)? - How does this methodology allocate climate-critical economic activity to those that are financing it? i.e. How are the actions of micro economic actors attributed to corporate lending portfolios? - What use can a bank make of the results?
+- What is the scope of PACTA in terms of economic activities & financial assets? - What are the required inputs of the methodology (for climate data, financial assets, and climate scenarios)? - How does this methodology allocate climate-critical economic activity to those that are financing it?
+I.e. how are the actions of microeconomic actors attributed to corporate lending portfolios? - How can banks use the results?